fzhiy/fzhiy.github.io/_pages/service.md

 - Second prize of ”Lanqiao Cup” Hunan Province (twice, C++ and Java), 2018.
 - Bronze Prize of CCPC Invitational Competition and the 10th Xiangtan Program Design Competition, 2018.
 - First prize of National College Students Electronic Creative Innovation Competition in the national preliminary competition, Second prize in the final competition, 2018.
+- Second prize in Undergraduate programming competition of HNUST, 2017
+- Second prize of Hubei Province in National Mathematics League for High School Students, 2015